jamison0902/flutter-chat/README.md

-# Favorite Places
+# Chat App with Flutter & Firebase

-A Flutter application that allows users to save their favorite places using native device features, such as camera and location.
+A Flutter application that allows users to chat in real-time, with push notifications, email authentication, and backend logic powered by Firebase and Google Functions.

 ## 🖼️ Screenshots